ciokan/shaper/README.md

 ### Usage

+All/most the `jail` subcommands require an interface parameter `--interface `.
+My examples here omit that parameter for the sake of simplicity.
+The shaper will elect the default public interface if this parameter is ommited.

 __Scenario__: Identify users that have more than 100 connections open and place them into a jail (bucket) where internet speed is capped at `1mbit`: